Last Updated: August 10, 2024

 Denver, Colorado, U.S.

-Neil Gorsuch serves on the Supreme Court of the United States.
+Neil Gorsuch is a justice on the Supreme Court of the United States.
 He was nominated by President Donald Trump and has served since 2017.

 Salary

 Prior to taking his first government job in 2005, Neil was earning $1 million per year in base salary as a private lawyer.
-As an appellate judge Neil's salary was $217,000.
-Neil Gorsuch's salary as a Supreme Court justice is $251,800 per year.
-In 2023 he also earned $250,000 from book royalties.
+As an appellate judge, his salary was $217,000.
+Gorsuch's salary as a Supreme Court justice is $251,800 per year.
+In 2023, he also earned $250,000 from book royalties.

 Early Life

-Neil Gorsuch was born on August 29, 1967 in Denver, Colorado to parents Anne Buford and David Gorsuch.
-He was raised with his two younger siblings.
-Both of his parents were lawyers and his mother served in the Colorado House of Representatives from 1976 to 1980.
+Neil Gorsuch was born on August 29, 1967, in Denver, Colorado.
+He is the son of Anne Buford and David Gorsuch, and he was raised with his two younger siblings.
+Both his parents were lawyers, and his mother served in the Colorado House of Representatives from 1976 to 1980.
 After she had completed her time in the House, the family moved to Bethesda, Maryland.
-There, he attended Georgetown Preparatory School.
+There, Neil attended Georgetown Preparatory School.
 He then attended Columbia University and graduated in 1988 with a bachelor's degree in political science.
 He was a member of the Phi Gamma Delta fraternity and was inducted into the Phi Beta Kappa honor society.
-He then attended Harvard Law School and was the editor of the "Harvard Journal of Law and Public Policy."
+Gorsuch then attended Harvard Law School and was the editor of the "Harvard Journal of Law and Public Policy."
 In 1991, he graduated with his J.D.
 He went on to serve as a law clerk for a judge on the U.S. Court of Appeals for the D.C.
 Circuit.
 He then spent a year at Oxford as a Marshall Scholar before clerking for U.S. Supreme Court justices Byron White and Anthony Kennedy.

 Career

 After completing his clerkships, Gorsuch decided to join a boutique law firm called Kellogg, Huber, Hansen, Todd, Evans & Figel.
-He focused on trial work and was an associate in Washington D.C. from 1995 to 1997 and then was a partner from 1998 to 2005.
-During this time, he attended the University of Oxford where he received a Doctor of Philosophy in legal philosophy in 2004.
+He focused on trial work and was an associate in Washington, D.C., from 1995 to 1997 and then was a partner from 1998 to 2005.
+During this time, he attended the University of Oxford, where he earned a Doctor of Philosophy in legal philosophy in 2004.

 BRENDAN SMIALOWSKI/AFP/Getty Images